hernanponcedeleon/Dat3M/README.md

-# Dat3M: memory model aware verification
+# Dat3M: Memory Model Aware Verification

 This tool suite is currently composed of two tools.